dkaushik94/Gitlab-Jenkins/README.md

 ![gitlab_config](./screenshots/gitlab_config.png)

-We need to give some details:</br>
+We need to give some details:<br>
 • Connection name : A name for gitlab connection which we'll later refer in each of the job created as well as job DSL.
 This connection is global for jenkins.
 We'll give ```gitlab``` as the name.

 • Gitlab host url: This is the url of the gitlab container running in the system.
 We enter `http://172.17.0.2:80/`

 • Credentials : We don't have any gitlab credentials setup as of now.
 We'll create a new one as below.
 Click on the `Add` button to setup a new credential.
 Enter the gitlab personal access token generated before.
-Jenkins will use this credential for various purposes like fetching the repos for jobs</br>
+Jenkins will use this credential for various purposes like fetching the repos for jobs<br>

 ![jenkins_api_credential](./screenshots/jenkins_api_credential.png)